arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 In order to get started with Arduino Cloud for Business, you need to [subscribe a plan](https://cloud.arduino.cc/plans#business).

 The Arduino Cloud for Business plan consists of two main subscriptions:
-* **Enterprise Base Plan.** It includes all the Arduino Cloud for Business features, like data plan, fleet management, Role-Based-Access-Control, Web Editor with Over-the-air updates, IoT Cloud with dashboards etc. Multiple of 50 devices can be connected under the Enterprise Base Plan – and you can always [contact our team](https://www.arduino.cc/pro/contact-us) for a tailored plan to accelerate your IoT solutions.
+* **Enterprise Base Plan.** It includes all the Arduino Cloud for Business features, like data plane, fleet management, Role-Based-Access-Control, Web Editor with Over-the-air updates, IoT Cloud with dashboards etc. Multiples of 50 devices can be connected under the Enterprise Base Plan – and you can always [contact our team](https://www.arduino.cc/pro/contact-us) for a tailored plan to accelerate your IoT solutions.
 * **Optional Add-ons.** To address additional needs, Arduino Cloud for Business can be customized with optional add-ons.
 Check the [dedicated section](#optional-add-Ons) of this tutorial to learn more.

 If you do not need any tailored plan, go to [Arduino Cloud for Business page](https://cloud.arduino.cc/plans#business) and select **Purchase**.
 You will be then asked to login with your Arduino credentials.
 If you do not have an account yet, feel free to create a new one.